Montreal, McGill Queen University Press, 2022, ISBN: 9780228010623; 240pp.; Price: £124.00

 At the same time, it was those in higher-paid, more secure jobs who benefited most from the increase in employer-funded dental insurance in the 1970s.
 Programmes to cover the dental costs of those on social assistance, and the disabled were often ineffective as these groups found it hard to find dentists willing to negotiate the associated bureaucracy to obtain reimbursement for treatment provided.
 Additionally, few dentists were adequately trained to treat people with disabilities, and their surgeries were rarely suitably designed.
 Once dental insurance became a part of employment packages, the elderly were also disadvantaged when they left paid employment.
 There also continued a significant difference in access to dentists between urban and rural populations, with dentists being reluctant to set up practices in small towns.
 Immigrants are another group that have often struggled to access high-quality dental care, and Carstairs draws attention to a particular type of medical tourism which developed, whereby immigrants to Canada have sought dental care on return visits to their home countries, where treatment is more affordable.

 From the 1970s there was a significant growth in cosmetic dentistry.
 This was a result of technological developments, cultural ideas about the importance of having a perfect smile, and Hollywood normalisation of this ideal.
 When considering these changes, the theme of equity continues to resonate as the expense involved in cosmetic dentistry often excludes the groups highlighted in the previous paragraph.
 Carstairs also, however, draws attention to other factors which have contributed to the growth in cosmetic dentistry.
 As people’s oral health has improved more generally and more people keep their teeth for life, they are more willing to invest in the appearance of their teeth, which usually discolour as they age.
-Additionally, cosmetic dentistry provided the perfect opportunity for dentists to increase their incomes, which was important as improved home oral care had reduced work for dentists.
+Additionally, cosmetic dentistry provided the perfect opportunity for dentists to increase their incomes, which was important as a significant decline in cavities had reduced work for dentists.

 The first major innovation in cosmetic dentistry was orthodontic treatment.
 Initially children and teenagers were the main recipients of this treatment (there was a gendered element to this, with parents being more likely to pay for their daughters’ teeth to be straightened than their sons’), but as early as the 1980s it was estimated that a quarter of people seeking treatment were adults.
 The growth in adult orthodontics, coupled with the growth in teeth whitening and dental implants more recently, speaks to the cultural importance of having a perfect smile and what such a smile conveys.
 Canadians increasingly believed that good teeth could improve confidence and success in the workplace, as well as socially.
 Carstairs predicts that Canadians’ desire to improve the appearance of their teeth will continue to increase and asks what this means for those who cannot afford cosmetic treatment and for the place cosmetic treatments might have in any state-funded denticare scheme.